1 1/2 Divided By 1/4

 Q: Is there only one correct way to solve this problem?

 A: While the methods presented here are common and effective, there might be minor variations.
-However, the fundamental steps of converting to improper fractions, inverting and multiplying remain crucial.
+That said, the fundamental steps of converting to improper fractions, inverting and multiplying remain crucial.

 Q: What if I get a fraction as an answer?